brandongoldman/COP3530/course-notes/exam1.md

     * Increases cost of 'n' inserts by Theta(n)
     * Increases cost of 'n' add operations by Theta(n^2)
     * Resizing by additive constant 'c' requires space that is at most: 2 * [maxListSize - 1] + c
 ---

 ## LinkedList
+* Iterators permit you to examine the elements of a data structure one at a time (ex: input, output, forward, bidirectional, reverse iterators)
+  * Bidirectional Iterators = allow both forward and backward movement through the elements of a data structure
+  * Syntax: ``` iterator(T *thePosition) ```
+    * Constructs iterator positioned at specified element
+    * Dereferenced using * and ->
+    * Incrementation using ++ and --
+    * Equality Testing using == and !=
+  * begin() = returns iterator positioned at element 0 of list
+  * end() = returns iterator positioned one past last element

 ---